 This section is restricted to the univariate51 context that corresponds to probabilistic forecasts that do not consider the spatiotemporal dependencies generated by stochastic processes such as solar power generation.
 Two types of solar52 probabilistic forecasts are considered here: quantile forecasts and ensemble forecasts (i.e., those using the Ensemble Prediction System, or EPS).
-Quantile forecasts are quite versatile probabilistic models and as such might address different forecasts.
+Quantile forecasts are quite versatile probabilistic models and as such might address different forecasting time horizons, whereas EPS forecasts generally provide day-ahead probabilistic forecasts.
 Further, a verification framework is considered for evaluating the quality of solar probabilistic forecasts.
 The evaluation framework is based on visual diagnostic tools and a set of scores mostly originating from the weather forecast verification community (Wilks 2014).
-What follows provides an overview of the basic concepts related to solar probabilistic forecasts metrics can be found in van der Meer, Widén, and Munkhammar (2018); Antonanzas et al. (2016); and Lauret, David, and Pinson (2019).
+What follows provides an overview of the basic concepts related to solar probabilistic forecasting methods with an emphasis on the specific associated verification metrics.
+Comprehensive overviews regarding forecasting methods and the verification of solar probabilistic forecasts metrics can be found in van der Meer, Widén, and Munkhammar (2018); Antonanzas et al. (2016); and Lauret, David, and Pinson (2019).